AdobeDocs/experience-manager-learn.en/help/sites/page-authoring/expert-advice/site-hierarchy.md

 Within the categories listed above there are four major types:

-* Technical & Descriptive Metadata: Provides info about technical details of content (i.e. tite, language, etc.)
+* Technical & Descriptive Metadata: Provides info about technical details of content (i.e. title, language, etc.)
 * Operational Metadata: Documents the lifecycle of an asset (i.e. approved, in creative, campaign)
 * Administrative Metadata: The status or state of an asset within an organization (i.e. license information, ownership)
 * Structural Metadata: Helps categorize assets or pages to smooth business process (applies to most tags and taxonomies)